10 Ways to Find Freelance Writing Jobs

 When I first started, I was so obsessed with landing my first paying client.
 I never had any strategy how to go about but was trying different strategies.

 I was also visiting other freelance writer’s websites, looked at what they were writing, read blog post after blog post, subscribe to their email list and even Facebook groups.

-I made a ton of mistakes along the way but eventually found how to attract high-paying clients.
+I made ton of mistakes along the way, but eventually found how to attract high-paying clients.